-There are several indoor and outdoor ice skating rinks open during the winter in Banff and Lake Louise.
+There are several indoor and outdoor ice skating rinks open during the winter in Banff National Park.
 All skating rinks are free unless otherwise noted, and skate rentals are available in both Banff and Lake Louise.
 While skating is generally available from mid-December to March, this activity is weather dependant so check with the Visitor Centre before you go.

 The well-equipped Fenlands Banff Recreation Centre offers indoor public skating and shinny year-round on two full hockey rinks.
 Pre-registration is required and there is an entry fee to the rink.

 In Lake Louise